koenkivits/colorblindsim/README.md

 * `.editorconfig`: configuration for text editors and IDEs, [EditorConfig](http://editorconfig.org/) standard
 * `.nvmrc`: used by [nvm](https://github.com/creationix/nvm) to determine which Node.js version to use
 * `.prettierrc`: configuration for [prettier](https://prettier.io/), the automatic code formatter being used for this project

+## Credits

+The color conversion code is based on [skratchdot/color-blind](https://github.com/skratchdot/color-blind), which itself is based on [code by mudcu.be](https://galactic.ink/sphere/js/Color.Blind.js).

 ## License